transloadit/uppy/website/src/docs/dashboard.md

 })
 ```

-Of course, you can also use the `target` option in the Webcam plugin to achieve this.
-However, that does not work with the React components.
-The `target` option may be changed in the future to only accept DOM elements, so it is recommended to use this `plugins` array instead.
+You could also use the `target` option in the Webcam plugin to achieve this, but that does not work with the React components.
+The `target` option may be changed in the future to only accept DOM elements, so it’s recommended to use this `plugins` array instead.

 ### `width: 750`